-You are likely experiencing some kind of struggle right now with your body, the medical establishment, or even the idea of health and illness.
+You are likely experiencing some kind of difficulty right now with your body, the medical establishment, or even the idea of health and illness.
 You may still be trying to search for a diagnosis, craving a name for what is wrong, and the struggle centers on uncertainty.
 You may know exactly what is wrong and the struggle is with accepting your reality and with your suffering.
 You may wonder what is yet to come and find yourself constantly struggling with control and anxiety.
 No matter the specific struggle, you are sick and tired of being sick and tired!

-However, you are not defined by your diagnosis or condition(s).
-In fact, it/they may be secondary to other important issues you might need help with (like career, or relationships, or loss).
+However, you are NOT defined by your diagnosis or condition(s).
+In fact, it/they may even be secondary to other important issues you might need help with (like career, or relationships, or loss).
 That is exactly the point.
 We look at the whole you and your life in context.
 Don't think because you might have issues related to your health, that this will need to limit what we work on together.

 601 University Avenue #222, Sacramento, CA 95825, US